 Zoli Insulated Food Jars

 You think kids are just attracted to toys and accessories?
 Not so.
-My daughter went right for this Thermos-like vacuum insulated jar, with visions of hot mac n cheese for lunch every single day.
+My daughter went right for this Thermos-like vacuum insulated jar from Zoli (makers of great sippy cups too), with visions of hot mac n cheese for lunch every single day.
 The hardest part was choosing one to take home to try out: “I like the purple.
 No wait, the blue.
 No…wait, the green.
 Yeah.
 The green is cool.”

 eeBoo Waste-Not Craft Kits